AIETS/Resources_DeepLearning/README.md

 # Resources DeepLearning

-Here you will find a lot of resources for deep learning, such as papers, datasets, interesting codes,etc..
+Here you will find a lot of deep learning resources, such as papers, datasets, interesting codes,etc..

 ## Content
 - [Papers](#papers)